-6. Activate the printer for use.
-That is:

-Ipc start IOLAN8 Ipc enable IOLAN8

-7. Set up the Terminal Server port for RCP printing.
+- 6. Activate the printer for use.
+That is: lpc start IOLAN8 lpc enable IOLAN8 - 7.
+Set up the Terminal Server port for RCP printing.
 See the relevant section in the guide or call Technical Support for an example fax.
+See the our website for latest information.